Fox in the Henhouse: Supply-Chain Backdoor Attacks Against Reinforcement Learning: Introduction

 \section{Introduction}

 Backdoor attacks aim to embed deleterious behaviors during training that are only visible when triggered at test time.
+On a conceptual level, these attacks are well aligned with Reinforcement Learning (RL), due to the commonly employed supply-chain~\citep{jones2024we, hfhubdocs2025, pytorchhubdocs2025} of downloading agents~\citep{bignold2023conceptual, towers_gymnasium_2023, golchha2024language} or environments~\citep{terry2021pettingzoo, byrd2019abides}.
+Over $2.6$ billion pre-trained models have been downloaded from HuggingFace, oftentimes to help accelerate convergence in sensitive RL applications such as autonomous driving~\citep{dosovitskiy_carla_2017,shalev2016safe} and automated trading~\citep{noonan_jpmorgan_2017,dempster2006automated}.

-This threat is particularly concerning in Reinforcement Learning (RL), due to its potential use in high-risk environments~\cite{kiourti_trojdrl_2020,wang_stop-and-go_2021,xu_transferable_2021,wang_backdoorl_2021}.
-While these approaches are technically sound, they rely upon overly permissive access models that often assume both \emph{read and write} access to the victim agent, which limits their practical applicability.
-These include manipulating the rewards~\citep{kiourti_trojdrl_2020,chen2022marnet}, observations~\citep{wang_stop-and-go_2021, yang2019design}, transition function~\citep{xu_transferable_2021, yu_temporal-pattern_2022}, and policies~\citep{wang_backdoorl_2021,chen_backdoor_2022}.
-However, such a level of access implies a degree of control that would obviate the need to attack.
+Current backdoor attacks against RL, while technically sound, ignore the supply-chain in favor of overly permissive access models that often assume \emph{read and write} access to the victim, through either the rewards~\citep{kiourti_trojdrl_2020,chen2022marnet}, observations~\citep{wang_stop-and-go_2021, yang2019design}, transition function~\citep{xu_transferable_2021, yu_temporal-pattern_2022}, or policies~\citep{wang_backdoorl_2021,chen_backdoor_2022}.
+However such access implies a level of access that would obviate the need to attack.

+In contrast, our approach exploits supply chain vulnerabilities to embed low-access backdoor attacks against RL systems.
+This threat model is not conceptual, it aligns with prior supply chain attacks in other domains~\citep{jiang2022empirical, casey2024large, wang2025sok, meikle2025}.
+Security audits indicate that more than $40\%$ of these externally sourced models contain exploitable security vulnerabilities~\citep{10297271}, and vulnerabilities in such systems can be exceedingly difficult to detect, even under the best circumstances with human supervision~\cite{goldwasser_planting_2022, langford2024architectural}.
+These align with known risks associated with code sharing and the generalised software supply chain~\citep{ohm2020backstabber, duan2021towards, ladisa2023}.
+We believe that supply-chain attacks form an underappreciated risk to RL, especially given that current attacks do not align with this attack vector.

+\eat{ In contrast, we examine how the very \emph{supply-chain} of RL could enable attacks.
+This trend in external sourcing is expected to accelerate with the increasing scale of models and growing task complexity~\citep{pmlr-v202-du23f,nakamoto2024cal,zhang2019cityflow,meng2021offline}.

+Our exploration of this risk is not conceptual, it is motivated by real-world risks, with attacks against AI models through the supply chain have already been observed~\citep{jiang2022empirical, casey2024large, wang2025sok, meikle2025}.
+Security audits indicate that more than $40\%$ of these externally sourced models contain exploitable security vulnerabilities~\citep{10297271}, and vulnerabilities in such systems can be exceedingly difficult to detect, even under the best circumstances with human supervision~\cite{goldwasser_planting_2022, langford2024architectural}.
+This work intersects more broadly with the well documented risks associated with code sharing and generalised software supply chains~\citep{ohm2020backstabber, duan2021towards, ladisa2023}.
+We believe these attacks form an underappreciated risk to RL, especially given that current attacks do not align with this attack vector. }